What is the Multiple Locations feature?

 A) Assign to your other warehouse or fulfillment provider to fulfill.
 This process is up to you, the merchant to setup a partner and process for orders that do not plan to fulfill via Deliverr.

-B) Uncommon -- After you have inbounded new units into Deliverr and confirmed that we have those units inventory, delete the dummy location and reassign those orders to the Deliverr USA location.
+B) After you have inbounded new units into Deliverr and confirmed that we have those units in stock, then delete the dummy location and reassign those orders to the Deliverr USA location.

-- Please confirm in sellerportal.deliverr.com that we have units for those SKUs, otherwise we will import and cancel those orders.
+- Please confirm in sellerportal.deliverr.com that we have available units for those SKUs.
+If they are not available yet, then we will import and subsequently cancel the orders.

-After enabled, Deliverr will automatically import all orders assigned to Deliverr USA and Deliverr by design, so that orders can be fulfilled quickly.
-There is no need to manually click the "Request Fulfillment" button in Shopify.
-Doing so will actually mark the order as 'already fulfilled' and Deliverr will ignore that order.
+Once enabled, Deliverr will automatically import all orders assigned to the Deliverr USA location and to Deliverr (the app location) by design, so that we can fulfill those orders as soon as possible.
+There is no need to mark an order as fulfilled within Shopify, as we will still import and fulfill that order regardless.

 In the example below, Deliverr picked up "Original Deliverr Product" (SKU: ABC) because we had this SKU in stock.
 However, since "Other Warehouse Product" in stock at Deliverr, Shopify split the order and passed it to the next location in the priority list (577 Howard Street).